peopleanalyst

 The model

-A causal model in which design levers and conditions (deep practice, ignition triggers, master coaching, signal-rich environments) drive psychological and behavioral states (motivation, attentive struggle, sense of belonging) that grow myelin-based neural circuitry, ultimately producing world-class skill.
+A causal model in which design levers and conditions (deep practice, ignition/motivational cues, master coaching) drive psychological and behavioral states (myelination, deep-practice engagement, motivation) that produce the outcome of world-class skill.

 Deep Practicedesign lever

-A targeted, error-focused mode of practice in which the learner operates at the edge of ability, chunking skills, repeating attentively, slowing down, and correcting mistakes to fire and optimize neural circuits.
+A targeted, error-focused mode of practice in which the learner operates at the edge of their ability in a 'sweet spot,' making mistakes, attending to them, and correcting them, thereby firing skill circuits suboptimally then optimally.

-A sudden burst of motivation, often unconscious and triggered by external primal cues, that supplies the emotional energy and identity-shaping drive necessary to fuel years of deep practice.
+A hot, often unconscious burst of motivation triggered by primal cues that supplies the energy and sustained commitment needed to fuel thousands of hours of deep practice toward a distant goal.

 Primal Cuescontextual condition